frc8840/8840-utils-docs/docs/source/getting started.rst

 .. _their Github page: https://github.com/wpilibsuite/allwpilib/releases

 After the download completes, find the downloaded installer file (on MacOS this is a file with .dmg file extension, most likely located in your Downloads folder), open it, and launch (double-click) the WPILibInstaller filer.
-Click "Yes" to start the installation, and then "Next" and "Next" to use all of the defaults.
+Click "Yes" to start the installation, and then with "Everything" selected, click "Install for this User".
+Then click "Next" on the screens that follow to use all of the defaults and complete the installation.

 .. image:: images/wpilib_installer_1.png
    :alt: WPILib Installer 1